If there’s one guilty pleasure for all anime lovers, it’s a passion for crossovers.

 3. Fairy Tail x Rave (2013)

-Hiro Hashima, mangaka of several well-known anime series has been known for establishing connections between his unique work.
+Hiro Hashima, a mangaka of several well-known anime series, has been known for establishing connections between his unique works.

 In 2013 the principal characters of both series got some screen time in an OVA.

 With an incredible pace and cast of characters, ‘Fairy Tale Rave’ is an epic fight between two of our favorite Shounen characters, Natsu and Haru.

 One thing that makes this OVA more thrilling is the inclusion of fantastic characters like Lucy, Elie, and Ezra.

 If you’ve been an avid fan of Hiro Hashima’s work, this single-episode crossover will bring you on a memorable journey down memory lane.